 I am deeply aware that a central reason that I have the privilege of consciously choosing to be homeless is because of how much “home” I have that has nothing to do with where I sleep or store my stuff.
 I’m blessed to actually like spending time with both sides of my family.
 I have an incredible community of friends who span the globe and welcome me with open arms when I find myself in their respective hometowns.
 I have a network of people I work with who feel like family.
 I’m so grateful to feel like I belong amongst so many groups of people and in so many places.

-As I shared my plans for this new chapter of my life with my friend as we sped through Paris in the back of a taxi, she noted that it will be challenging for me not to have a home.
+As I shared my plans for this new chapter of my life with a friend she noted that it will be challenging for me not to have a home.
 Having been so caught up in the excitement, adventure, and freedom of it all, I had forgotten to consider this.
 She gently reminded me that I’m a bit of a control freak when it comes to space (my words, not hers.)
 In my five years in my apartment with a whole bunch of houseguests and a few boyfriends, none of them has ever managed to make my bed the way I like it.
 My socks and underwear are folded just so and lined up perfectly in their little drawer separators.
 But obsessive bed making and organizing my sock drawer within an inch of my life—these things do not constitute home.
 And though I’m scared of, and frequently nauseated by, my impending adventure, I have come to the conclusion that home is not a place.
 Home is a sense of belonging, of shared experience, of safety, and of love.
 I can just as easily feel at home on a train from Paris to London (where I’m currently sitting as I write this) as I can in my childhood bedroom.

 So in a few months I will say goodbye to my physical home and I will say goodbye to New York City (which, to be honest, has never really felt like home, anyway).
 Grounded by my deep roots and set free by my lack of significant physical possessions, I’ll drive around and see what is to be seen and feel what is to be felt.
 And even though I won’t have a physical address for a bit, I’ll be home all the while.